Cobh The Queenstown Story

 - View as map

-Cobh Heritage Centre, Cobh, Cork, Republic of Ireland
+Cobh Heritage Centre, Cobh, Cork,

 The Queenstown Story is a dramatic exhibition of the origins, history and legacy of Cobh.
 Themes explored include the Irish famine, emigration from Ireland and the two famous liners, Titanic and Lusitania.